Payroll taxes: A small business employer’s guide

 If adding payroll to your list of duties feels daunting and cumbersome, consider Block Advisors small business payroll services.
 We can help you stay compliant and get your employees paid on time.
 Get support and save time so you can get back to what you love.

-How are payroll taxes calculated
+How to calculate payroll taxes

 Small business employers can calculate payroll tax using two figures: an employee’s total wages and various deductions.
 When subtracting the two, you arrive at an employee’s net pay.